 I specialise in helping professional people overcome anxiety and depression.
-I have worked extensively in this field for over ten years in many different settings, both private and public.
+I have worked extensively in this field for almost 20 years in many different settings, both private and public.

 "Though I found therapy hard and challenging at times, I have become a calmer and saner human being with more insight and more trust.
 I cannot express to you enough how grateful I am and how much you have helped me."
 (AH)